 Another great way to use some just-wilting spinach leaves is in a pesto.
 The best thing about pesto is it’s incredibly easy to make, which means you can even include the kids in the prep.

 Spinach is also the perfect add-in to almost any recipe.
-I cut it up in fine pieces and add it to my favorite Caribbean curry recipe just before serving.
+You can cut it up in fine pieces and add it to this Caribbean curry recipe just before serving.
 You’ve got pasta on the menu?
 Saute some spinach on the side and mix it in at the end.
 Tacos?
 Swap out the lettuce and cheddar for some spinach and feta for a healthier twist on a classic meal.

-With some creativity and sensible storage, your spinach will be finding its way into delicious dishes instead of your trash can week after week.
+With some creativity and sensible storage, your spinach will find its way into delicious dishes instead of your trash can week after week.